-Since the early 2000’s the blogger space has become a fiercely competitive place, to make it as a blogger today you can’t just be a good writer, you need a lot more besides writing skills, you need to be as tenacious as you possibly can possibly.
+Since the early 2000s the blogger space has become a fiercely competitive place, to make it as a blogger today you can’t just be a good writer.
+You need a lot more besides writing skills, you need to be as tenacious as you possibly can.
 From our experience over the years, here are the six key areas that likely determine your success as a blogger or not.

 Initially one of the biggest areas where you can make income in is influencer marketing (IM).
 IM is where a company will either sponsor your content to appear alongside it or sponsor you to write a piece in your niche area.
 It’s a fast-growing area of the advertising industry and definitely a good place to be in terms of profitability as you begin to grow your blog.

 One of the key points of building a successful blog which people rarely talk about is consistency, that is posting your content on specific days at specific times each week or day depending on how regularly you blog.
 This is key because as you build an audience, you want them to keep coming back and the only way you can turn an audience into frequent readers is if they can rely on you to consistently post fresh content they’re interested in.
 Remember people are creatures of habit, having a regularly posting schedule at set times is critical to building readership.

 Search engines have become sophisticated beasts since the early days of blogging, a basic to expert understanding of SEO is now crucial to your success as a writer as SEO will allow you to build traffic, audience and readership.
 Organic traffic from search engines is also by far the most valuable and dedicated type of traffic.
 There are many sources you could look at for SEO, but we highly recommend Moz as the definite white-hat source for SEO in basic English.